Microshaft Winblows 98: Release and promotion

 The game's publication took place in Spencer, Indiana, and upon its release was shipped to retail chains such as Fry's Electronics, Egghead Software and CompUSA.
 The design of the game cover closely mimicked that of the Windows 95 packaging.
 During development, Parroty Interactive had planned to promote the game at the COMDEX computer expo by Fall in 1997.
-The presentation was to include a Bill Gates lookalike.
-However the staff were expelled by security from the convention and the distribution plan was shut down.
+The presentation was to include a Bill Gates lookalike, however the staff were expelled by security from the convention and the distribution plan was shut down.

 Despite this setback, the company presented their product at the Macworld expo in Silicon Valley, San Francisco next January, receiving praise from Macintosh users.
-At the event they demoed the CEO-themed Tamagotchi spoof "Billagotchi", and "Windows Exploder" game where player blows away error messages.
+At the event they demoed the CEO-themed Tamagotchi spoof "Billagotchi", and "Winblows Exploder" game where the player blows away error messages.
 CD copies of the game were sold in a booth for $20 each.
 Microsoft also debuted some new products at Macworld such as Office 98 and Internet Explorer 4.0.
-While noting that he was yet to examine the Palladium Interactive title, Microsoft spokesman Mark Murray commented that "ours are probably a little more serious" than Microshaft Winblows 98, and that the corporation "tr[ies] to have a sense of humor about this sort of thing".
+While noting that he was yet to examine the Palladium Interactive title, Microsoft spokesman Mark Murray commented "ours are probably a little more serious" than Microshaft Winblows 98, and the corporation "tr[ies] to have a sense of humor about this sort of thing".
 The product was also released in the French language.